-Many communities in Southern Africa do not have electricity in their homes resulting in technology and many commonplace aspects of modern life that many of us in urban areas often take for granted, being outside their reach.
+Many communities in Southern Africa do not have electricity in their homes and this means that technology and many commonplace aspects of modern life that the majority of us take for granted are outside their reach.
 Distributed power generation is an alternative model to our heavy reliance on a limited number of expansive power stations and may hold the key to leveling out electricity access.

 The Current State of Electricity Access in Sub-Saharan Africa

 Access to electricity continues to be a major cause for concern in Sub-Saharan Africa.
 According to the World Bank’s 2016 data, the percentage of the population with access to electricity (electrification rate) in Sub-Saharan Africa was approximately 43%.
 For proper comparison, the electrification rate for the Arab World was 89%, 100% for the European Union, and 97% for East Asia and the Pacific.
 In fact, the World Bank also states that one billion people live without electricity, and these are mainly in Sub-Saharan Africa and South Asia.
 These figures shed light on this tremendous lag for Southern Africa which is not within its consequences.

 Access to electricity is vital to development.
 It is clear that those most affected are in the rural areas.
 This major challenge for these populations can only mean prolonged backwardness and exclusion from the possibilities that electricity presents for modernization.
 In the world that we live in today, electricity allows for adequate residential lighting and heating as well as efficient and convenient means for food preparation and storage.
 It is an enabler of many important development factors including education, entrepreneurship, and medical provision and has the ability to completely transform our rural communities.
 It is in light of this that electricity provision should be regarded as a basic humanitarian need in the modern world, rather than an economics driven luxury.